emcon33/inference-gcp-workshop/README.md

 {"success":true,"predictions":[{"label":"black-and-tan coonhound","probability":0.5641617774963379},{"label":"Doberman","probability":0.3869141638278961},{"label":"bluetick","probability":0.012455757707357407},{"label":"Rottweiler","probability":0.007904204539954662},{"label":"Gordon setter","probability":0.006333122029900551}]}%

-OpenShift/gcp instructions (deck to be created)
+OpenShift Dedicated on GCP instructions (deck to be created)
-1. Bring up a generic gcp cluster in gcp.
-This also works with OpenShift or other Managed OpenShift Options to demonstrate portability.
+1. Bring up a generic OpenShift Dedicated cluster in GCP.
+This also works with Self Managed OpenShift or other Managed OpenShift Cloud Options to demonstrate portability.

 2. Create a Project and use the Git build option taking the defaults. watch the build logs until complete to see how gcp builds.
   This Repo: https://github.com/emcon33/inference-gcp-workshop